Once you have got a court order you may need to take steps to ensure it is carried out.

 Shell failed to obey the order, instead launching a range of speculative unsuccessful appeals to delay enforcement.
 Contempt of court proceedings were launched, but difficulties in the Nigerian legal system resulted in the files being lost.
 To this day, gas flaring still occurs in Nigeria.

-While enforcing an order against a powerful company/government can be difficult, requiring a lot of persistence, but there are steps you can take to help;
+While enforcing an order against a powerful company/government can be difficult, requiring a lot of persistence, but there are steps you can take to help.If you are having troubling enforcing a court order, try following these tips.

 You may need to research the names and contact details of senior management/top personnel these are often hidden.